Probate Q&A Series

 Keep these additional points in mind:

-• Stepped-up basis: The property’s tax basis resets to its fair market value on the decedent’s date of death.
+• Stepped-up basis: The property’s tax basis generally resets to its fair market value on the decedent’s date of death.
 That usually lowers capital gains tax when you sell.
 Consult a tax advisor to confirm your basis and any exemptions.

 • Appraisals and inspections: Obtain an appraisal to set a listing price.
 An inspection can reveal issues that affect value or invite buyer concessions.